 - Check that the winching trail is clear of obstructions so logs can be winched in easily. - Never exceed a winching angle of ±25° from the centerline of the machine.
 If unsure of winch angle, reposition machine or use a snatch block.
-Whenever possible winch in line with the machine.
+Winch in line with the machine whenever possible.